Towards Technopoly: From Technocracy to Technopoly

 It has become fashionable to say that where science and technology have created problems, it is only more scientific understanding and better technology that can carry us past them.
 The cure for bad management is more management.
 The cure for specialized research is more costly interdisciplinary research, just as the cure for polluted rivers is more costly nonpolluting detergents.
 The pooling of stores of information, the building up of a knowledge stock, the attempt to overwhelm present problems by the production of more science is the ultimate attempt to solve a crisis by escalation.

-Technopoly is water we swim in, which is why it’s critical for the flourishing of our local and global community that we know what it mean to be wet.
+Technopoly is water we swim in, which is why it’s critical for the flourishing of our local and global community that we know what it means to be wet.

 Cover photo: Roger Anthoine.
 Région de Charleroi, France (1955)